Cutting Edge TBI Assessment Technology: How to Prove Your Traumatic Brain Injury

 Advancements for the Accurate Assessment of Brain Injury

-For decades, doctors had difficulty with the question of how to diagnose a brain injury, simply because they lacked the specific diagnostic tests for TBI.
+For decades, doctors had difficulty with the question of how to diagnose a TBI, simply because they lacked the specific diagnostic tests for TBI.
 The imaging technology they really needed to accurately and precisely see what was happening beneath the skull and outer tissue of the patients’ brains had yet to be developed.

 Luckily, that has changed.
 What is it doctors have learned about how to diagnose and confirm a brain injury?

-One modern way to see these areas of brain damage is a traumatic brain injury assessment called ASL (arterial spin labeling).
+One modern way to see these areas of brain damage is a traumatic brain injury, TBI, assessment called ASL (arterial spin labeling).
 This is an enhanced MRI that uses a special technique to measure diminished blood flow in the areas of the brain where scarring and inflammation has occurred due to trauma.

 Click on the image below to see for yourself how this MRI technique helps show the areas of brain injury in a person who was in a severe rear-end collision: